DJCubed12/pi-cam/README.md

 ## Requirements

-Necessary apt packages:
+This project was written specifically for the _Raspberry Pi 4 Model B_ running _Debian GNU/Linux 12 (bookworm)_.

+The following apt packages are required (all already installed on _bookworm_):

 ```
-libcamera  # Should already be installed for Raspbian OS
+libcamera
 python3
-python3-picamera  # Install with --no-install recommends
+python3-picamera  # Install with --no-install-recommends
 ffmpeg
 ```

+This project was made using the _Raspberry Pi Camera Module v1_, however it should work with any Camera/Camera Module compatible with `libcamera`.

 ## Python Streaming Server